August 15, 2023

 We’ll answer all these questions in this article.

-Explore the ABCs of Invalidity Pension in Ireland and how it guarantees financial support against long-term illness.
+Explore Invalidity Pension in Ireland and how it guarantees financial support to employees battling long-term illness.

 Tired of the long waitlists for public healthcare in Ireland?
-See how Private Health Insurance can help you skip the queue.
+See how Private Health Insurance can help your employees skip the queue.

 The State Pension (Non-Contributory) is a means-tested payment made to individuals aged 66 and above who don’t qualify for the State Pension (Contributory) based on their PRSI (Pay Related Social Insurance) contributions.